-Maintenance can be a challenge for trails large and small.
+Maintenance can be a challenge for trails of any size.
 After construction of the path, maintenance is an ongoing task that requires significant resources, including volunteers, staff and funding.
-Fortunately, maintenance and restoration of existing trails is one eligible activity under the federal Recreational Trails Program.
-Funds from the RTP can be used for both motorized and nonmotorized trails, although the conversion of nonmotorized trails to use by motorized vehicles is explicitly prohibited.
-The Recreational Trails Program is administrated by each state; for more information on how to apply, contact your state RTP administrator.
+Fortunately, maintenance and restoration of existing trails is one eligible activity under the federal Recreational Trails Program (RTP).
+RTP funds can be used for both motorized and non-motorized trails, although the conversion of non-motorized trails for use by motorized vehicles is explicitly prohibited.
+The RTP is administrated by each state; for more information on how to apply, contact your state RTP administrator.

-Still, securing funding for trail maintenance can be a difficult task, especially in times when budgets are tight.
-Here we provide six examples of trails that have financed trail maintenance using a variety of methods:
+Securing funding for trail maintenance can be a difficult task, especially in times when budgets are tight.
+The following methods for financing and fundraising are reflected in the real-world examples provided below.

-For information about funding trail corridor acquisition or construction, please visit our Acquisition: Financing/Funding Toolbox page.
+For information about funding trail corridor acquisition or construction, please visit our Acquisition: Financing and Funding toolbox page.

 Katy Trail - Dallas, Texas

-Ferry County Rail Trail - Ferry County, Washington
+Ferry County Rail Trail - Ferry County, Wash.

 Like the previous two examples of friends groups, Ferry County Rail Trail Partners makes use of a variety of tactics to raise money for trail maintenance, including volunteer work, fundraising events and membership dues.
-The unique power of a friends group is thus in its ability to leverage its membership base for all three of these funding or cost-saving measures, suggesting that an active friends group has the potential to be one of the best solutions for raising funds for ongoing trail maintenance.
+This illustrates the unique power of friends groups; their ability to leverage their membership base for a wide range of fundraising activities makes them one of the best solutions for raising funds for ongoing trail maintenance.

 Raccoon River Valley Trail - Dallas, Green and Guthrie Counties, Iowa

-The Raccoon River Valley Trail located just west of Des Moines in rural Iowa has been a work in progress since 1989.
-The project's final phase was completed in 2013, making the total length of this impressive paved trail 89 miles.
-Like the trails discussed above, the Raccoon River Valley Trail is supported by an energetic friends group, the Raccoon River Valley Trail Association.
-While the group is responsible for 'banging the drum' and fundraising for the trail (and they do this quite admirably), the trail is actually managed by the Conservation Boards in Greene, Guthrie and Dallas Counties.
-The Conservation Boards are responsible for acquiring, developing and maintaining public space in their respective counties, including the growing Iowan trail system.
+The Raccoon River Valley Trail, located just west of Des Moines in rural Iowa, has been a work in progress since 1989.
+The project’s final phase was completed in 2013, making the total length of this impressive paved trail 89 miles.
+Like the trails discussed previously, the Raccoon River Valley Trail is supported by an energetic friends group, the Raccoon River Valley Trail Association.
+While the group is responsible for “banging the drum” and fundraising for the trail (and they do this quite admirably), the trail is actually managed by the conservation boards in Greene, Guthrie and Dallas counties.
+The conservation boards are responsible for acquiring, developing and maintaining public space in their respective counties, including the growing Iowan trail system.

 In order to fund the ongoing maintenance of the Raccoon River Valley Trail, the Conservation Boards charge a user fee of $2 per day or $10 for the year.
-All proceeds from the user fees go directly towards trail improvements and regular maintenance.
-While payment of the user fees cannot be enforced, the Conservation Boards have made it as easy as possible to purchase trail permits: they are sold in businesses and offices along the trail, and there are several self-serve tubes in the many communities through which the trail runs that serve the same purpose.
-To prevent the unintended potential consequence of low use on the trail due to the fees, trail users under 18 years of age are not required to pay, and residents of the trail communities can use the Raccoon River Valley Trail within their city limits for free.
+All proceeds from the user fees go directly toward trail improvements and regular maintenance.
+While payment of the user fees cannot be enforced, the conservation boards have made it as easy as possible to purchase trail permits: they are sold in businesses and offices along the trail, and there are several self-serve tubes in the many communities through which the trail runs.
+To prevent the unintended potential consequence of low use on the trail due to the fees, trail users under 18 years of age are not required to pay, and residents of the trail communities can use the Raccoon River Valley Trail for free within their city limits.